dotnet/runtime/docs/design/features/NonGC-Heap.md

 ## Benefits of the NonGC heap

 As it was already noted, the two most obvious benefits of such a separate heap are:
-* **No Mark-n-Sweep Participation**: Since the objects in the NonGC Heap are always alive and the heap itself is not managed by the GC, there's no need for the heap to be involved in the mark-and-sweep procedure.
+* **No Mark-n-Sweep participation**: Since the objects in the NonGC Heap are always alive and the heap itself is not managed by the GC, there's no need for the heap to be involved in the mark-and-sweep procedure.
 This also eliminates the need to root objects to a specific AppDomain or Assembly Load Context (ALC) to maintain their persistence.
-* **Direct Addressing by JIT**: The JIT compiler can "bake" direct addresses into the code generation, removing the need for redundant indirect loads.
+* **Address embedding in RyuJIT**: The JIT compiler can "bake" direct addresses into the code generation, removing the need for redundant indirect loads.
 This enhances the efficiency of code execution.

 There are also a couple of unobvious benefits:
-* **No Write Barriers:** Since the NonGC heap is not managed by the GC we no longer need to emit the write-barriers for objects in it, e.g.:
+* **No Write-Barriers:** Since the NonGC heap is not managed by the GC we no longer need to emit the write-barriers for objects in it, e.g.:
 ```cs
 string _field;